-Indicator (c) The Lenoir Youth Development Center maintains a minimum custody staffing ratio of one staff for every eight juveniles during waking hours and one juvenile for every sixteen juveniles on the overnight periods.
-NCDPS PREA Policy requires, "Each center director shall maintain staff ratios of a minimum of 1:8 during resident waking hours and 1:16 during resident sleeping hours, except during limited and discrete exigent circumstances, which shall be fully documented.
+Indicator (c) The Pitt Juvenile Detention Center maintains a minimum custody staffing ratio of one staff for every eight juveniles during waking hours and one juvenile for every sixteen juveniles on the overnight periods.
+NCDPS PREA Policy requires, " Each center director shall maintain staff ratios of a minimum of 1:8 during resident waking hours and 1:16 during resident sleeping hours, except during limited and discrete exigent circumstances, which shall be fully documented.
 Only certified staff shall be included in these ratios."
-The Auditor also confirmed the facility would never operate with one staff on the overnight even if the population was less than 16 residents.
+The Auditor also confirmed the facility would never operate with one staff on the overnight shift even if the population was less than 16 residents.
 The facility documents both the population and the custody staff working the shifts in the master log book.
 This document also shows all callouts or significant incidents that would impact ratios.
-The Director confirmed that at no time has the facility run a shift under the minimum staffing compliment.
-The Auditor was provided the staffing actuals for the week of the audit with the ratio during awake hours running from 1 staff for every 3.5 residents to 1 staff for every 2.3 residents.
-The overnight staffing ran at a consistent 1 staff for every 3 juveniles both which exceeded the standard expectation.
-The Auditor asked for and was able to review the staffing assignments for random dates leading up to the audit.
+The Director confirmed that at no time has the facility run a shift under the minimum staffing complement.
+The Auditor was provided the staffing actuals for the week of the audit with the ratio during awake hours running on average 1 line staff for every 5.6 residents.
+The overnight staffing ran a consistent 3 custody staff for the 26 juveniles which exceed the standard expectation.
+The Auditor requested in advance the staffing assignments for random dates in the month leading up to the audit.
 These reports showed consistent assignment of staffing that exceeded the required ratios.
-Observations on the tour further supported that ratios are maintained in operational practice as resident move about the building for groups, education and recreation.
+Observations on the tour further supported that ratios are maintained in operational practice as residents move about the building for groups, education, and recreation.
+The Auditor also reviewed the formal log and saw appropriate ratios were maintained on 6 different dates in March and April or 2023 across day and night shifts.
+The facility does not include shift Supervisors in the count of staff unless there are multiple individuals on.
+Other non-custody staff are not used in the calculation of the ratios.

 Indicator (d).
-The PREA Coordinator, Agency Head's representative and the facility Director each described in interview, various points of communication that occur during the year that could impact staffing and technology deployment.
-The LYDC Director and PREA Coordinator approve the Staffing Plan annually and the most recent version requested as it was not initially uploaded in the OAS.
-The plan is descriptive of the population, the staffing to resident ratio expected in the unit on different shifts.
-The facility has had no PREA allegation in the past twelve months.
+The PREA Coordinator, the NCDJJ Head's representative, and the facility Director each described in the interview, various points of communication that occur during the year that could impact staffing and technology deployment.
+The Facility Director and PREA Coordinator approve the Staffing Plan annually and the most recent version was requested as it was not initially uploaded in the OAS.
+The plan is descriptive of the population, the staff-to-resident ratio expected in the unit on different shifts.
+The facility has had one PREA allegation in the past twelve months that was determined to be unfounded.
 The Director and PREA Coordinator both support that any identified need for monitoring technology or staffing would be presented immediately upon any identified staffing or monitoring gaps.
-This commitment on NCDPS to act swiftly was echoed in discussions with the Regional Director for Juvenile Justice
+This commitment on NCDJJ to act swiftly was echoed in discussions with the Regional Director for Juvenile Justice.